 And now we’re raising twin humans.
 Life has been full of changes for both of us.
 Not all that long ago my lovely got hooked on kettlebells.
 The gym we go to is the kind where after a one hour class you feel like you’ve been through the first day of Navy Seal training.
 It’s a distant cousin to cross-fit, only a supremely more intelligent version, with an incredible variety of head to toe exercises.

-Ever heard of burpees, weighted ropes, and double kettlebell squat presses?
+Ever heard of burpees, weighted ropes, pull-ups, and double kettlebell squat presses?
 You get the idea.
 If there’s a bigger challenge out there, Mrs. Cubert is going to face it head-on, and bring me along for the ride.

 When it comes to business, we feed off each others’ ambitions.
 She raised the bar big-time striking out on her own to start-up a clinic with other practitioners.
 Her patient volume is off the charts, and yet she still finds time to be with our kids and teach part-time at the gym.
 It kind of gives me zero excuses for just sticking with the little old’ day job, no?

 I haven’t mentioned the superior kitchen skills.
 That’s right, Mrs. Cubert is a scratch cook chef, capable of whipping up the most elaborate vegetarian dishes this side of the Twin Cities.
 There’s nothing better than coming home after a long day and have my family home, and the wafts of an amazing dinner once I walk in the door.

 You get the idea.
 She works hard.

 When it comes to managing our household finances, we’re effectively on the same page.
 It’s not always an easy conversation.
 See, she’s more interested in helping people solve their physical health problems than she is making a fast buck.
 Her husband is the Hamburgler who tries to sneak in pointers about raising treatment rates and lowering expenses.
 All with the good intentions of course!